-This ties in a lot with the first point — trying to build a complete funnel from the start.
+This ties in with the first point — building a complete funnel from the start.

-The problem is that testing hypotheses on small segments can give you badly skewed results, and throw you way off track in the long run.
+The problem is that testing hypotheses on small segments can give you badly skewed results and throw you off track in the long run.

 By the time you notice, you’ll have sunk a ton of time and money into a dead-end road.
 Not good.